 I know I’m not alone in finding Pulsatilla vernalis difficult to keep alive outside, let alone to flower it freely.
 All the big old plants I’ve seen have been in pots on the showbench, and a splendid sight they make.
 But somehow, for me, they are no substitute for a plant grown hard in the garden that looks in character.

 If you live in a wet climate like ours I strongly advise you to give it a try with some seedlings.
 Plant them out in a sunny spot in very well drained, but fertile soil, and cover them in winter.

 When you see those furry flowers buds beginning to develop you’ll know that you’ve succeeded in taming one of the great alpine beauties.

 For a full, beautifully illustrated account of pasque flowers in the wild and in cultivation, I advise you to consult the standard work on the subject.
 Written by one of our most eminent and knowledgeable members, Dr Christopher Grey-Wilson it is entitled Pasque-Flowers: the Genus Pulsatilla.
 It was published privately by the author, Kenninghall, Norfolk, UK 2014.

 This work includes a careful analysis regarding whether Pulsatilla should be retained as a separate genus or included within Anemone.
 Dr Grey-Wilson’s conclusion is that for all practical (including horticultural) purposes the genus Pulsatilla should be retained.
 This is the position adopted in this article.
-A revised edition of this seminal work is due to be published soon by the AGS.
+A revised edition of this seminal work has now been published by the AGS.